WASdev/gitbook.voice.gateway.for.watson/twilio.md

 # Setting up a Twilio SIP trunk for self-service agents

-For self-service agents, SIP trunks provide one option for forwarding communications from the customer to IBM&reg; WebSphere&reg; Connect Voice Gateway for Watson&trade;.
-The other option is to set up a session border controller (SBC). **???
-When do you use each of these?
-What can we link to for more info?**
+For self-service agents, SIP trunks provide one option for connecting a caller to IBM&reg; WebSphere&reg; Connect Voice Gateway for Watson&trade;.
+Another option is to configure a session border controller (SBC) to forward calls to the voice gateway using a SIP INVITE.
+Integrating directly with a SIP trunk makes sense when you want to setup the voice gateway outside of an enterprise network.

+This section will explain how to configure a Twilio SIP trunk to use a voice gateway running in cloud docker service like IBM&reg; Containers for Bluemix&reg;.
+If you wish to deploy the voice gateway on premise in an enterprise network, there will typically be a Session Border Controller between the voice gateway and the SIP trunk.
+In this case the SBC will need to be configured to route calls to the voice gateway.

 ##### Twilio Elastic SIP Trunking

-One very common setup is to deploy the voice gateway to IBM&reg; Containers for Bluemix&reg; and then use a Twilio SIP trunk to access the voice gateway.
+One very common setup is to deploy the voice gateway to a cloud based container service like IBM&reg; Containers for Bluemix&reg; and then use a Twilio SIP trunk to access the voice gateway.
 Twilio is a cloud-based communications company that provides a simple way to provision a telephone number that can be connected to a SIP-based service, such as Voice Gateway for Watson.

-**???
-Do you have to use IBM Containers on Bluemix?
-Doesn't seem like it - how can we clarify?**

 **Note:** Twilio SIP Trunks do not support SIP REFER messages, which are required to transfer calls.
-To set up call transfer, your architecture must have an intermediate call anchor point that can handle SIP REFER messages. **???
-What's an example of this?**
+To set up call transfer, your architecture must have an intermediate call anchor point that can handle SIP REFER messages such as a Session Border Controller.

 For more information about setting up Twilio Elastic SIP Trunking, see [the Twilio documentation](https://www.twilio.com/docs/api/sip-trunking).

 ##### Not using Twilio?

-Voice Gateway for Watson can be used with any SIP trunk. **???
-Any alternatives?**
+Voice Gateway for Watson can be used with any SIP trunk provider such as Tata Communications.

 #### Setting up a Twilio SIP trunk to work with the voice gateway